PhillipHolland/nexai-app/README.md

 ## Support

-For issues or questions, please check the application logs or contact support.
+For issues or questions, please check the application logs or contact support.# Test change